Brad joined the Leadership Network in 2018. He is a senior economist at Infometrics, a leading New Zealand economic consultancy.

 On his experience on the South India Hui, he says, “The chance to get out and experience a different culture to grow your knowledge base as well as learning to appreciate what we may take for granted in New Zealand has been invaluable”.

-Fine joined the network in 2018.
-Fine, who is of Tongan descent, was born and raised in Auckland and is currently studying at the University of Auckland for a PhD in Art History.
+Fine joined the network in 2018 and is currently studying at the University of Auckland for a PhD in Art History.

 Fine is of Tongan descent, was born and raised in Auckland but has also lived in Christchurch.
 She is currently studying at the University of Auckland for a PhD in Art History.